tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/操作指南/Consumer Group/设置 Offset _intl_en.md

 ## Overview

-In scenarios such as offline data processing, sometimes it is necessary to reset the offset to consume message history.
+In scenarios such as offline data processing, sometimes it is necessary to reset the offset to consume earlier messages.

 ## Directions